Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Expressivity of MPNNs and spectral GNNs

-can be implemented by a sum-aggregation message passing neural network with finitely many layers applied to the signal $\vec{f}$. \end{definition} One can include an additional constraint on the definition of an aggregation GSO: that only entries such that $A_{i,j}\neq 0$ can be nonzero in the GSO.
+One can include an additional constraint on the definition of an aggregation GSO: that only entries such that $A_{i,j}\neq 0$ can be nonzero in the GSO.
 However, even without this additional restriction, spectral GNNs based on aggregation GSOs are no more expressive than 1-WL, as it will become clear in \cref{sec:app_expressivity_of_spectral_gnns}.
 Since the additional restriction on the support of the GSO plays no role in the analysis, we omit it from the formal definition of aggregation GSO.

 Although this definition may at first appear tailored to align MPNNs and spectral GNNs, we show below that all commonly used GSOs in the literature satisfy it.
 In particular, standard choices such as the adjacency matrix, the combinatorial and normalized graph Laplacians, as well as Cayley shift operators (via their Jacobi approximations), are all aggregation graph shift operators in the sense of \cref{def:aggregationGSO}.